Lux-AI-Challenge/Lux-Design-S1/specs.md

   </tr>
 </table>

-Wood in particular can regrow.
-Each turn, every wood tile's wood amount increases by 1% of its current wood amount rounded up.
-Wood tiles that have been depleted will not regrow.
-Only wood tiles with less than 400 wood will regrow.

 #### Collection Mechanics

 At the end of each turn, [Workers](#Workers) automatically receive resources from all adjacent (North, East, South, West, or Center) resource tiles they can collect resources from according to the current formula: